giovana-morais/2025_investigating_mmshap/README.md

 You can run the experiments either via `sh` or `slurm`.
 The scripts are in the folder `scripts`.
 All the json files for the experiments are provided in the `data` folder.
-This repo should be self-contained, i.e. you should not need to download any extra .csv file or things like this.
+This repo should be self-contained, i.e., you should not need to download any extra .csv file or things like this.
 Let me know if something is not working!